 The patterns obtained on the computer matched those picked up on low-altitude aerial photographs taken in Alaska.
 Kessler thinks that the phenomenon remained unexplained for so long because it only occurs in cold, uninhabited regions.
 "If these patterns were on the ground around here, I think we would have figured them out a long time ago.
 These landscapes are so amazing, it's the kind of thing that really calls out for an explanation."BACK_TO_TOP

 * BITE OF THE SABERCAT: One of the more interesting extinct creatures of the relatively recent past is the sabretooth cat, a powerful beast with monster fangs.
-According to an article on BBC WORLD Online ("Sabretooth's Surprising Weak Bite" by Jonathan Amos), a group of Australian researchers has discovered that its bite, though impressive, had its limitations.
+According to an article from BBC.com ("Sabretooth's Surprising Weak Bite" by Jonathan Amos), a group of Australian researchers has discovered that its bite, though impressive, had its limitations.

 Dr. Colin McHenry and Dr. Steven Wroe of the University of Newcastle in Callaghan developed a "finite element model (FEM)" of the skull of the North American sabercat known as Smilodon fatalis.
 A FEM is a digital model used in engineering design and simulation.
 CT X-ray scans were taken of the skull, with the data used to generate the FEM.
 The simulation was then loaded with forces to see how the skull, jaw, teeth, and muscles would have operated in practice.
 A model of a modern lion was developed as a control.